-Students who have not completed the required number of hours for a module will receive an incomplete until the attendance is made up.
+Students who have not completed the required number of hours for a module will receive an incomplete and will have up to 2 weeks to make up their attendance.

 Make-up Policy

 Any missed test, quiz, homework, project, presentation or other assigned in-class work must be made up at a time designated by the instructor or a zero will be given.